 Keep your emergency savings in a liquid, low-risk account, such as a high-yield savings account or money market fund.
 The goal is accessibility.
 You want to avoid accounts that fluctuate with the market or carry withdrawal penalties.

-If you’ve recently lost your job, one of the most important first step is to file for unemployment benefits as soon as possible.
+If you’ve recently lost your job, an important first step is to file for unemployment benefits as soon as possible.
 Processing times may vary, and delays may impact how quickly you receive support.

 In Pennsylvania, you can file online at Pennsylvania’s Unemployment Compensation (UC) Benefits System.
 Be prepared to provide your recent employment history, earnings, and reason for separation.
 Understanding the specifics of your state’s program is an essential part of unemployment financial planning.